+Prerequisite(s): CARD-120 Corequisite(s): CARD-150, CARD-155

-Prerequisite(s): BIOL-138 Corequisite(s): CARD-100, CARD-105, CARD-120 CARD 150 Invasive Cardiovascular Tech I 3 cr.
-This course is designed to provide an in-depth study of physiology, including cardiovascular circulatory hemodynamics, cardiac output and control mechanisms, electrophysiology and myocardial mechanics.
+CARD 150Invasive Cardiovascular Tech I3 cr.This course is designed to provide an in-depth study of cardiovascularphysiology, including circulatory hemodynamics, cardiac output and control mechanisms, electrophysiology and myocardial mechanics.
 The course will also include a review of angiographic techniques, right and left heart catheterization protocols for diagnosis of ventricular function abnormalities, assessment of coronary anatomy, and hemodynamic waveform morphology analysis in the clinical setting.